 For optimal muscle growth, aim to eat 20-30 grams of protein at each main meal.
 Vegetarian foods that pack a protein punch include:

-- Beans & Lentils – Versatile and nutritious, beans and lentils provide up to 15 grams of protein per cup when cooked.
+Versatile and nutritious, beans and lentils provide up to 15 grams of protein per cup when cooked.
+Use dried beans and your slow cooker to make these Vegan Tacos with Walnuts.
+Or try lentils in a Moroccan Lentil Soup or Greek Lentil Power Bowl.

-- Dairy products – A cup of milk provides 8 grams of protein, while the protein in ½ cup of Greek yogurt or cottage cheese is closer to 12-15 grams.
+A cup of milk provides 8 grams of protein, and the protein in ½ cup of Greek yogurt or cottage cheese is closer to 12-15 grams.
+My favorite way to use yogurt is in a smoothie, like this Sunshine Smoothie.

-- Nuts & Seeds – Making a great addition to salads, smoothies, and yogurt, nuts and seeds also contribute a good amount of protein.
+Making a great addition to salads, smoothies, and yogurt, nuts and seeds also contribute a good amount of protein.
 Examples include hemp seeds (10 grams per 3 Tablespoons), almonds (6 grams per ounce), and peanut butter (4 grams per Tablespoon).
+Whip up these Cinnamon Roasted Almonds for a yummy mid-day snack.

 2. Variety is key